yaqwsx/KiKit/doc/installation.md

 - [OpenSCAD](https://openscad.org/) - to be able to export 3D models of stencil.
   Install it via your system package manage.

-## Enabling KiKit annotation footprint library

-KiKit distributes a footprint library called `kikit`.
-This library contains footprints that can be used for annotation of the PCB (e.g., mark tab locations).
-To use it, you have to add it into KiCAD.

-You can:
-- register the library automatically via invoking `kikit-plugin registerlib` of
-- add the library manually in KiCAD.
-You get the library location via `kikit-info lib`.
-Note that the library has to be named `kikit`

-## Enabling plugins

-KiKit comes with GUI plugins for KiCAD.
-These plugins are not enable by default and you have to enable them.
-There is an utility `kikit-plugin` which allows you to select which plugins you want to enable.

-First, use `kikit-plugin list` to see all available plugins.

-Then you can enable, e.g., all plugins by: `kikit-plugin enable --all` or selected plugins by their identifier, e.g., `kikit-plugin enable hideReferences`.
-Note that if you want to enable multiple plugins, you have to specify them all at once.
-Also, the changes will take effect after restarting PcbNew.

 ## Running KiKit via Docker